akiradeveloper/dm-writeboost/README.md

 * Unlike bcache, dm-lc is a complete loadable kernel module.
 * Fully supports REQ_FLUSH/REQ_FUA operations to emulate block device.
 * Kernel versions since 3.2 are widely supported.
-* Capable of performing 350 kiops random writes with a fast enough cache.
+* Capable of performing 375kiops(1.5GB/sec) random writes with a fast enough cache.
 * Concurrency not discussed in DCD paper is implemented.
 * Auxiliary daemon automatically controls the behavior of the kernel module.
 Migration is automated.